 Employee Search Results

-Dr. Graham earned an Ed.D. from Teachers College, Columbia University; a Master of Music and Graduate Diploma in Vocal Performance from New England Conservatory; and a Bachelor of Music Education from Ohio University-Athens.
+Dr. Graham earned a Doctorate of Education from Teachers College, Columbia University; a M.M. & G.D. in vocal performance from New England Conservatory of Music, and a B.M. in music education from Ohio University.

 Deeply committed to the pedagogy and teaching of opera and music theatre, she is a recipient of the 2009 State University of New York Chancellor's Award for Excellence in Teaching, the 2007 SUNY Potsdam College Foundation's Fund-Raising Volunteer of the Year Award, and the 2006 SUNY Potsdam President's Excellence in Teaching Award.
 She is an active presenter at conferences and her publications include articles for the Journal of Singing, Opera America Perspectives Series, and Classical Singer magazine.

 Dr. Graham is the founding Executive Director of the Fall Island Vocal Arts Seminar and a member of the Board of Directors of the National Opera Association.
 She was Director of the Center for Undergraduate Research at SUNY Potsdam from 2010-2013, a graduate of the State University of New York College Leadership Program in 2008, and was Chair of the Crane Music Performance Department from 2001-2004.